Methylmercury: In public policy

 Reported methylmercury levels in fish, along with fish consumption advisories, have the potential to disrupt people's eating habits, fishing traditions, and the livelihoods of the people involved in the capture, distribution, and preparation of fish as a foodstuff for humans.
 Furthermore, proposed limits on mercury emissions have the potential to add costly pollution controls on coal-fired utility boilers.
 Nevertheless, substantial benefits can be achieved globally by introducing mercury emission reduction measures because they reduce human and wildlife exposure to methylmercury.

 About 30% of the distributed mercury depositional input is from current anthropogenic sources, and 70% is from natural sources.
 The natural sources category includes re-emission of mercury previously deposited from anthropogenic sources.
 According to one study, based on modeled concentrations, pre-Anthropocene tissue-bound levels in freshwater fish may not have differed markedly from current levels in some individual watersheds.
 However, based on a comprehensive set of global measurements, the ocean contains about 60,000 to 80,000 tons of mercury from pollution, and mercury levels in the upper ocean have tripled since the beginning of the industrial revolution.
 Higher mercury levels in shallower ocean waters could increase the amount of the toxicant accumulating in food fish, exposing people to a greater risk of mercury poisoning.

+Removal

+From the environment

+Methylmercury may be removed from an ecosystem by particle setting, absorption onto soil, and/or demethylation in drier wetland soils.

+Several plant and phytoplankton species have the ability to demethylate methylmercury back into the inorganic form, which is subsequently reduced to the elemental form and enters the atmosphere as a vapor.
+This re-entrance could explain "why sharp declines in mercury emissions do not translate proportionally into reduced methylmercury exposure in humans".

+From animal bodies

+In a human physiologically based pharmacokinetic model, oral methylmercury is mainly detoxified by conversion to inorganic mercury in the gut (73% in adults, 61% in children); part of this comes from unabsorbed MeHg and the rest comes from excretion into the gut lumen by gut tissue.
+Another 13% in adults or 24% in children is excreted in the form of growing hair.
+Smaller amounts are biotransformed in the liver or eliminated unchanged through feces.
+The kidney largely does not participate in excretion through urination except at very high concentrations.